ChijiokeOrabueze/Lekki_Property_API/README.md

 The only real dependency of this application is docker and docker-compose.
 This is because the application was built and contanerized with docker and docker-compose.
 This implies that running the application will require a computer capable of virtualization with an installation of both docker and docker-compose. visit the docker page "https://www.docker.com/" to download and install these tools if they are not yet installed.

+# THIRD PARTY LIBRARIES

+This application uses the Geopify Geocoding API for address validation.
+Running the application will require setting up a Geopify account and getting an api key.
+To do this visit the geopify website "https://www.geoapify.com/pricing" sign up for the free account and create a project.
+This will give an api key for making api calls.
+This value will be configured as part of the environment variables.

 # CONFIGURATION

 Configurations to be carried before running this application includes setting up the database environment variables.
 This can be done in the .env file.
 For development, The application comes with an embedded postgres database which runs as a seperate container.
+In addition to this, the API key for the Geopify Geocoding service also needs to be set.

 The list of environment variables to set includes the following:

 1. DB_HOST => This is the database host name.
 It should be the name of the database container outlined in the docker-compose file (for dev environment).
-It defaults to "db" (current dev database container name)if not provided.
+It defaults to "localhost" if not provided.

 2. DB_USERNAME => The user name of database to connect with for dev environment.
 Defaults to the current set username of the docker compose file.